Morpho-lang/morpho/morpho5/docs/color.md

 ## Colormap
 [tagcolormap]: # (colormap)
-The `color` module provides `ColorMap`s which are subclasses of `Color` that map a single parameter in the range 0..1 onto a continuum of colors. `Color`s and `Colormap`s have the same interface.
+The `color` module provides `ColorMap`s which are subclasses of `Color` that map a single parameter in the range 0 to 1 onto a continuum of colors. `Color`s and `Colormap`s have the same interface.

 Get the red, green or blue components of a color or colormap:

     var col = HueMap()
-    print col.red(0.5) // argument can be in range 0..1
+    print col.red(0.5) // argument can be in range 0 to 1

 Get all three components as a list: